harkerbyte/amazon-shop-video-games/README.md

 ```
 ## What is my file saved as
    products.txt __ YES</br>
-   head to your root file directory and search for products.txt / products text { if it couldn't find the file }</br>
+   head to your root file directory and search for products.txt / products text { if you couldn't find the file }</br>

 ## Connect with me